stoneyield/stoneyield-docs/content/docs/features/use-cases.md

 Participants want to use stablecoin holdings as collateral without selling.

 ### StoneYield Solution
-- Hold STUSD and deposit it as collateral in lending protocols that support ERC20 stablecoins
+- Hold STUSD and post it as collateral in lending protocols that support ERC20 stablecoins
 - Borrow additional capital without closing the core sUSDC position
 - Maintain hedged exposure while unlocking working capital
 - Use StoneYield monitoring tools to track wrapper health